hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm.md

 Once MDM is enabled, the next thing you will want to do is configure your [MDM Rules](/hapi-fhir/docs/server_jpa_mdm/mdm_rules.html)

-HAPI MDM watches for incoming target resources and automatically links them to the appropriate Golden Resources based on these rules.
+HAPI MDM watches for incoming source resources and automatically links them to the appropriate Golden Resources based on these rules.
 For example, if the rules indicate that any two patients with the same SSN, birthdate and first and last name are the same patient, then two different Patient resources with matching values for these attributes will automatically be linked to the same Golden Patient resource.
 If no existing resources match the incoming Patient, then a new Golden Patient resource will be created and linked to the incoming Patient.

 Based on how well two patients match, the MDM Rules may link the Patient to the Golden Patient as a MATCH or a POSSIBLE_MATCH.
-In the case of a POSSIBLE_MATCH, a user will need to later use [MDM Operations](/hapi-fhir/docs/server_jpa_mdm/mdm_operations.html) to either confirm the link as a MATCH, or mark the link as a NO_MATCH in which case HAPI MDM will create a new Person for them.
+In the case of a POSSIBLE_MATCH, a user will need to later use [MDM Operations](/hapi-fhir/docs/server_jpa_mdm/mdm_operations.html) to either confirm the link as a MATCH, or mark the link as a NO_MATCH in which case HAPI MDM will create a new Golden Resource Patient record for them.

 Another thing that can happen in the linking process is HAPI MDM can determine that two Patients resources may be duplicates.
 In this case, it marks them as POSSIBLE_DUPLICATE and the user can use [MDM Operations](/hapi-fhir/docs/server_jpa_mdm/mdm_operations.html) to either merge the two Patients or mark them as NO_MATCH in which case HAPI MDM will know not to mark them as possible duplicates in the future.